baconjs/bacon.js/README.md

 <a name="observable-bufferingthrottle"></a>
 [`observable.bufferingThrottle(minimumInterval)`](#observable-bufferingthrottle "observable.bufferingThrottle(@ : Observable[A], minimumInterval) : EventStream[A]") throttles the observable using a buffer so that at most one value event in minimumInteval is issued.
-Unlike [`throttle`](#observable-throttle), it doesn't discard the excessive events but buffers them instead, outputing them with a rate of at most one value per minimumInterval.
+Unlike [`throttle`](#observable-throttle), it doesn't discard the excessive events but buffers them instead, outputting them with a rate of at most one value per minimumInterval.

 Example: